Dec

 If there is one area where Belle ultimately leaves his mark on the game, I hope it comes down to an idea he had in 1999.
 Playing for the Orioles that season, Belle came to the plate in the bottom of the 11th.
 The game was tied with BJ Surhoff as the potential winning run on first.
 A fresh pitcher was brought in to face Belle.

-A pitch is thrown high and inside, nicking Belle’s right hand.
+A pitch was thrown high and inside, nicking Belle’s right hand.
 Belle wanted to drive in the winning run, and taking first base on a HBP was highly unlikely to affect the outcome of the game.
 What did he do?
 He shook it off and stepped back into the batter’s box to continue facing Shigetoshi Hasegawa.
-The plate umpire tells him to take his base, and Belle refuses.
+The plate umpire told him to take his base, and Belle refused.
 This is an odd situation, so a crowd soon gathered around Belle telling him to go to first.
-He refuses, making clear his intention to make Hasegawa throw him a good pitch.
-He eventually goes, and Baltimore wins two plate appearances later when Cal Ripken drives home Surhoff.
+He again refused, making clear his intention to make Hasegawa throw him a good pitch.
+He eventually agreed to smolder at first base, and Baltimore won two plate appearances later when Cal Ripken drove home Surhoff.

 Commentary from the sportscasters in the coverage below make clear this is not the first time Belle tried to do this.
 I hope it’s not the last time we see a batter take the same approach.
 If MLB ever introduces a rule making taking first optional, I hope it is named after Belle.